 - They are also of high quality

-As a matter of fact, we couldn’t find any huge inconveniences to be considered as a con.
+- We couldn’t find any huge inconveniences to be considered as a con

-The product is little different but the manufacturer is same here, so you can expect the same quality from the 40H as the 40M perfect mix wood pellet.
-The difference of 40H with 40M is it’s not a mixture of various types of hardwood, rather it’s made from 100% hickory wood as raw material.
+The manufacturer of these wood pellets is the same as the first choice in this post, although the product has a few differences.
+You can expect the same quality from the 40H as from the 40M perfect-mix wood pellet.
+The difference between the 40H and 40M is that it’s not a mixture of various types of hardwood; rather, it’s made from 100% hickory wood as raw material.

-So you need a pellet that lets you know exactly what material it’s made from.
-That’s where CookinPellets.com has maintained their quality till date.
-They say exactly what’s there in the pellets.
-If they say it’s 100% hickory, it’s 100% hickory then.
+You need a pellet that lets you know exactly what material it’s made from, and what percentage.
+CookinPellets has maintained their company quality as they state exactly what’s in their pellets.
+If they say it’s 100% hickory, you can rest assured it’s 100% hickory.